doctrine-extensions/DoctrineExtensions/README.markdown

 All these extensions can be nested together.
 And most allready use only annotations without interface requirement to not to aggregate the entity itself and has implemented proper caching for metadata.

+There is a post introducing to these extensions on [doctrine project](http://www.doctrine-project.org/blog/doctrine2-behavioral-extensions "Doctrine2 behavior extensions")

 You can test these extensions on [my blog](http://gediminasm.org/test/ "Test doctrine behavior extensions").

 All tutorials for basic usage examples are on [my blog](http://gediminasm.org "Tutorials for extensions") also.